asperti/Interpreting_Human_AI_separability/Readme.md

 * <a href="interactive_analysis.py">interactive_analysis.py</a>.
 This file supports interactive inspection of the points in the PCA space (on click visualization).
 It exploits pre-computed CLIP's embeddings, provided below.

+## Embeddings and 2D pca points

+Precomputed embeddings and pca points for some of the dataset we considered are avaliable in the embeddings_and_pca_points directory.
+We could not upload all of them in this repository due to space limitations.
+They are avaliable on request, or you can simply recmpute them using the available code.
+In more detail:
+* Embeddings:
+  + AIPastiche_emb.npy embedding for the works in the first release of AI_pastiche (9